rstudio/rstudio-docker-products/r-session-complete/README.md

 RStudio Workbench, Launcher, and Kubernetes](https://support.rstudio.com/hc/en-us/articles/360019253393-Using-Docker-images-with-RStudio-Server-Pro-Launcher-and-Kubernetes).

-We provide simple ways to extend and build off of the Dockerfiles.
-After you have cloned the repo, you can create your own containers fairly simply with the provided Makefile.
+We provide simple ways to extend and build the Dockerfiles.
+After you have cloned the repo, you can create your own containers fairly simply with the provided Justfile.

 ## Docker Images on Docker Hub